igor3dvis/igor3dvis/README.md

 </div>
 <hr>

-- I’m currently working on Portfolio and a few Pit-Projects
-- I’m currently learning React/Redux
+- I’m always have what to do
 - Ask me about 3D-dev ( modeling / texturing / UV-layout / PBR ), AR/VR/XR-content
 - How to reach me: **igor3dvis@gmail.com**